 As per the Dentistry Journal, using hydrogen peroxide, especially for prolonged periods, has side effects.
-If you leave whitening strips on overnight, you’ll damage your teeth irrecoverably.
+If you leave whitening strips on overnight, they’ll damage your teeth irrecoverably.

 Among the milder side effects of tooth whitening strips is sensitivity.
-When you first use whitening strips, they’ll feel uncomfortable; you’ll know the sensation if you’ve ever worn a retainer and had it tightened.
+When you first use whitening strips, they’ll feel uncomfortable.
+You’ll know this sensation if you’ve ever worn a retainer and had it tightened.

 Unfortunately, you also run the risk of gum soreness and bleeding.
 This, in turn, opens the door to bacterial infection and painful periodontal concerns that may require dental surgery.

-Perhaps the biggest risk of wearing whitening strips overnight is the progressive destruction of your teeth.
-Prolonged exposure to hydrogen peroxide will lessen the strength and structure of your teeth, extracting calcium and leaving them compromised.
+Prolonged exposure to hydrogen peroxide will lessen the strength and structure of the teeth, extracting calcium and leaving them compromised.

 Alternatives to Whitening Strips

-If the inability to sleep using whitening strips puts you off using them, there are alternative ways to achieve a bright, beaming smile.
+If the inability to sleep using whitening strips deters you from using them, there are alternative ways to achieve a bright, beaming smile.

 There are many brands of tooth-whitening toothpaste that gradually remove discoloration.
-Brushing will also purge bacteria, ensuring it can’t multiply overnight and wreak havoc on your teeth.
+Brushing will also purge bacteria, ensuring it doesn’t multiply overnight and wreak havoc on your teeth.